A cosmetologist turned photographer, passionate about capturing the real and honest moments that make us, us.

 At the age of 23, I lost my grandmother to cancer.
 She was obsessed with Pepsi, always loved my SNL "I'm 50, 50 years old" mocking skit (after letting me stay up way past my bedtime to even watch the show), and danced to Ricky Martin in the living room at every family Christmas Eve party.
 It’s amazing how looking at one photograph or home video from the past can spark so many memories that happened well after it was taken.
 When my grandma passed, I realized the power of presence and the beauty in even the little everyday mundane moments.
 With the force of a gut-punch, I was made aware of how fragile life is, how truly important reminders of loved ones are after they're gone and how vital it is to make sure their story lives on.

 One memory in-particular stands out among the rest.
 I remember every time we left her house, she would stand by the door waving until she couldn't see us anymore.
 I remember always looking back in the rear window of the car as we drove away to see her smiling and waving.
 What I wouldn't give to have a photo and a video of her waving goodbye, so I can go back and relive those little moments over again.
 Moments, I didn't even realize I'd miss so much.

-I've spent the last 9 years traveling around the world and observing others in every day life when photographing them.
+I've spent the last 10 years traveling around the world and observing others in every day life when photographing them.
 I felt this pull to show up differently and document life differently.
-I wanted to preserve life as best I could with intention and purpose.
+I wanted to preserve life as honest as possible with intention and purpose.
 Too often we obsess over being apart of this world through a screen rather than be fully present in the moments we are living.